DCIM-Portal/DCIM-Backend/README.md

 ### Docker

 Rails DCIM Portal can be deployed fairly easily with Docker.
-The Docker Compose file includes the MySQL database, Redis, Sidekiq, and the app.
+The Docker Compose file includes the relational database server, Redis, Sidekiq, and the app.

  1. Change your working directory (using `cd`) to where you want to deploy the app.
  2. `git clone https://github.com/buddwm/Rails_DCIM_Portal.git`